-Hot Blooded: Sadly, the more cynical Tatewaki and Akira just think she's taking it too far.
+Hot-Blooded: Sadly, the more cynical Akira (and the just plain douchey Tatewaki) just think she's taking it too far.

-Actor Allusion: Some think of this because Akira is voiced by Minagawa Junko, otherwise well-known for her role as Akira.
+Actor Allusion: Some think of this because Akira is voiced by Junko Minagawa, otherwise well-known for her role as Akira.

 Heroes Love Dogs: Right after she decides not to turn Tenchi over to her father, she is shown to have a dog.

 Hidden Eyes: Near the end of her confrontation with her father.
 It's a good hint that she's conflicted and about to do something unexpected.

 Hope Spot: During her fight with Hitsugi.
 Shizuku has been defeated and Sae has left the battlefield with Ryouichi, and both sides are pretty well drained.
-Akira has Hitsugi on her knees and strikes the final blow—but then, at the start of the next chapter, just as Akira's starting to appreciate her victory, her uniform turns black.
+Akira has Hitsugi on her knees and strikes the final blow—but then, at the start of the next chapter, just as Akira is starting to appreciate her victory, her uniform turns black.